samanthanguyenn/me/about.md

 <p>Outside of work and school, I enjoy hiking, cooking, reading, sewing, DIY projects, and most importantly, just trying new things.
 When taking some TLC time, I indulge in my favorite TV shows- Suits, Narcos, Sherlock, anything with an intense storyline, drama and of course some humor, likely has my attention. </p>

-<p>I believe that there is so much to be learned in this world, and everybody deserves a chance to see all that there is out there.
-I participate and am an intern for Let’s Rise mentorship, an organization that mentors underrepresented youth from the Richmond community.
-This experience continuously allows me to connect with students who are often doubtful of their abilities to pursue higher education, and guide them toward a positive track.
-I find teaching to be a heartwarming experience, and this includes my time at Girls Who Code.
-These young girls with such a passion to learn and churn out projects from code, is an inspiration to me, as opposed to when I see the vast gender disparities in my very own UC Berkeley classes.
-Together, the community can grow and thrive in our commitment to learning. </p>

 <!-- <h2>Skills</h2>

 <ul class="skill-list">